paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-951-training-generally.md

 #### Implementation
 Pub.
 L. 105–261, div.
 A, title V, § 522(c)(3), Oct.
 17, 1998, 112 Stat.
 2013, provided that: “The Secretary of the Air Force shall implement section 9320 [now 9420] of title 10, United States Code, as added by paragraph (1), as rapidly as feasible and shall ensure that the provisions of that section are applied to all recruit basic training classes beginning not later than the first such class that enters basic training on or after April 15, 1999.”

+<a id="section-9421"></a>
+## § 9421.
+Space Force officer training course requirements

+The Secretary of the Air Force shall ensure that—

+(1) the initial Space Force officer training course provides foundational instruction in acquisition management, space mission integration, and related disciplines; and

+(2) the curriculum for such course is developed by the Commander of Space Training and Readiness Command, in coordination with the Assistant Secretary of the Air Force for Space Acquisition and Integration and the Director of Acquisition Career Management.